marcotesch/aws-keyrotation-enforcer/README.md

 AWS Lambda Skripts to automatically enforce the rotation of AWS Access Keys with a certain age.

 Used Environment Variables:
-- SOURCEMAIL: Used as source E-Mail adresse in AWS SES
+- SOURCEMAIL (required): Used as source E-Mail adresse in AWS SES
 - NOTIFYKEYAGE: Key age in days after which a notification will be send to the technical contact

 > The Key age for deactivation is calculated based on the NOTIFYKEYAGE.
 It is greater by 7 days, meaning the user has 7 days to rotate the AWS Access Key after he recieved the first notice.
 If the key is not rotated within that timeframe the key will be deactivated.